tmobaird/dv/README.md

-✅td ls                  # lists todos, should include filters --type="admin" ✅td open                # opens current context todo list in $EDITOR ✅td add "item"          # adds new todo td mv "item" name      # edits name of item td rank "item" rank    # moves item up or down in list td rm "item"           # deletes item from list td done "item"         # marks as done td undone "item"       # marks as not done td schedule            # shows the schedule or generates it if not saved
+✅td ls                  # lists todos, should include filters --type="admin" ✅td open                # opens current context todo list in $EDITOR ✅td add "item"          # adds new todo td rm index              # deletes item from list td mv index name         # edits name of item td rank "item" rank    # moves item up or down in list td done "item"         # marks as done td undone "item"       # marks as not done td schedule            # shows the schedule or generates it if not saved